bofh69/nfc2klipper/README.md

 ```
 See Happy-Hare's [documentation](https://github.com/CooperGerman/Happy-Hare/wiki/Spoolman-Support#auto-setting-with-rfid-reader)

+## Use with Prusa's OpenPrintTag tags
+The PN532 reader can not read NFC type 5 tags.
+A newer reader, like PN5180, is needed, but there is limited python support for using it.
+That reader requires a SPI bus plus at least one more pin, preferably four more.
+I don't have that many pins free on my RPi.
+IF I add support for it, I will probably connect it to a RPi Pico instead and then connecting them to the computer via USB.

 ## Use with OpenTag3D tags
 (This is not tested with real tags.
 Please open an issue if it works or not).

 [OpenTag3d](https://opentag3d.info/) is a tag format containing info about the spool and filament.
-nfc2klipper can read the format, create vendor, filament and spool records in Spoolman from the tag's data.
+nfc2klipper can read the format (v0.12, possibly later), create vendor, filament and spool records in Spoolman from the tag's data.

 The Filament's name is by default generated from the tag's `material_base` `material_mod` and `color_name` fields.
 That can be changed in the configuration file.